kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/source-to-image.md

 - You need to enable [KubeSphere DevOps system](../../installation/install-devops).
 - You need to create [GitHub](https://github.com/) and [DockerHub](http://www.dockerhub.com/) accounts.
 GitLab and Harbor are also supported.
 We will use GitHub and DockerHub in this tutorial.
-- You need to create a workspace, a project and `project-regular` account with the role of "operator", see [Quick Start Guide of Multi-tenant Management](/../../quick-start/admin-quick-start/).
+- You need to create a workspace, a project and `project-regular` account with the role of operator, see [Getting Started with Multi-tenant Management](/../../quick-start/admin-quick-start).
+- Set CI dedicated node for building images, please refer to [Set CI Node for Dependency Cache](../../devops/devops-ci-node).
+This is not mandatory but recommended for development and production environment since it caches code dependency.

 ## Estimated Time